BUSINESS LAW: COMMON LAW PERSPECTIVES

 WHO SHOULD ATTEND

-Anyone with little or no knowledge of common law and wants to learn common law doctrine and reasoning relating to commercial disputes.
+Anyone with little or no knowledge of common law and wants to learn common law doctrine and reasoning relating to disputes that commonly arise from doing business.

 MODE OF DELIVERY

-23 hours of hybrid online programme, including asynchronous lessons, tutorials and a final project presentation
+19 hours of synchronous lessons, tutorials and a final project presentation

 MODE OF ASSESSMENT